Best Food for Pug

 Common Dietary Sensitivities in Pug

-Pug dogs can be susceptible to dietary sensitivities, particularly given their predisposition to Orthopedic Conditions, Other Health Concerns.
+Pug dogs can be susceptible to dietary sensitivities, particularly given their predisposition to orthopedic problems such as ligament injuries and other genetic predispositions.
 Signs of food sensitivity include digestive upset, skin irritation, excessive scratching, and changes in stool quality.
 For Pug with suspected food allergies, a veterinarian-guided elimination diet can identify trigger ingredients.
 Limited-ingredient diets (LIDs) that use novel proteins such as venison, duck, or lamb combined with single carbohydrate sources are often effective.
 Avoid common allergens including wheat, corn, and soy unless your Pug tolerates them well.
 Probiotics and digestive enzyme supplements can also support gut health in sensitive Pug dogs.

 Ideal Portion Control for Pug